hartsfield/bolt/README.md

 will be able to aid in the development of large dynamic websites, and also help generate code for forms and database models.

+Goals:
+ - Generate basic scaffolding to begin building a webapp
+ - Tooling to speed up the process of creating generic web components
+ - Convert data modeled in CSV into code for forms and basic database procedures
+ - Install components from third party git repos
+ - deploy to testing server

 Create a directory called `boltApp` and `cd boltApp` and run the command:

     bolt --init